Re-Engineering a Retail Construct Using Performance Data

 Statistical lifts in Likability and Relevance across markets

-Improved Ad Recall vs prior flight
+Statistically improved Ad Recall vs prior flight

 Rather than refreshing the message, we refined the system.
 The result was compounding performance across markets and a clearer framework for future retail flights.
+The approach established a repeatable method for diagnosing and evolving retail creative based on performance data rather than periodic reinvention.